aandiron/drive-in-dragon/The-Great-Stone-Dragon_full-draft.md

 I closed my eyes and let the sensation _literally_ wash over me.

 When I opened them again, Lucas was no longer a monster.
-He sat there in front of me, holding his cock in his hand, looking entirely dessicated from effort.
+He sat there in front of me, holding his cock in his hand, looking entirely desiccated from effort.
 Seeing his body so small and pale relative to what he had been moments before made me feel pity for him.
 He seemed so frail and weak.

 I know what you are going to say: you'll say I imagined the whole thing.
 This was my mind playing tricks on me, or maybe you'll just assume I was on acid or mushrooms or some other drug.
 Listen: I would tell you if that were the case.
 I have no reason to lie or hide anything about this anymore.
 And if I imagined it, how do you explain my broken car seat?
 The deeply-gouged foam of the driver's-side seat?
 The still-oozing painful gashes on my hip?
 Or the fact that the whole drive back to his house I sat in a cooling, tacky puddle from the buckets of cum?